 (full printable recipe at end of post)

-For any hot dog recipe, you need hot dogs and buns.
-The rest of ingredients are for the michigan sauce, which includes ground beef, or a mixture of ground pork and beef (as is this recipe) with vinegar, tomato sauce, chili powder and other spices and seasonings.
+For any hot dog recipe, you need the franks and the buns.
+The rest of ingredients are for the homemade hot dog chili sauce, which includes ground beef, or a mixture of ground pork and beef with vinegar, tomato sauce, chili powder and other spices and seasonings.

 Hot Dog Sauce Recipe

-- Brown meat in large saucepan.
+- Brown meat in large skillet or pan.
 Use a potato masher or a wooden spoon to mash into very fine pieces of meat.

 - Add the rest of ingredients and simmer.